 The City of Surrey Heritage Sites Financial Assistance By-law, 2003, No. 15099 establishes that heritage properties that are subject to a heritage revitalization agreement are "City Heritage Sites".
-The owners of such properties may apply to Council for up to 50% of the value of repairs or restoration work for such Sites to a maximum amount per Site of \$5,000 per year.
+The owners of such properties may apply to Council for up to 50% of the value of the work directed at repairs or restoration of a City Heritage Site to a maximum amount per City Heritage Site of \$5,000 per year.

-Under Section 225 of the Community Charter Act, owners of protected properties may request that Council consider passing a by-law to exempt the eligible property from municipal property taxes to the extent provided in the by-law.
-The subject property is not currently exempted from property taxes.
+Under Section 225 of the Community Charter, owners of protected properties may request that Council consider passing a by-law to exempt the eligible property from municipal property taxes to the extent provided in the by-law.
+Given that the Association is a "society", this property already benefits from a property tax relaxation.
+No further tax benefit would be available.